‘Ripped all his clothes off’: Wild dogs maul 65-year-old man - NewsBreak

 The 65-year-old man was on a morning walk along a rural stretch of road in Chandler when he was attacked by the wild dogs.

 “The dogs come out and get him down and go mauling him,” said Dougherty.
 “Looks like he’d been out there quite a while.
-They’d ripped all his clothes off.”Full Pink Moon to dazzle the night sky ahead of Easter
+They’d ripped all his clothes off.”Video shows man attack elderly woman with pipe at gas station

 The recently retired man lay on the dirt road for hours with open wounds until a passerby called 911 and reported finding a body.
 The man was later found to be alive and was flown to OU Health in Oklahoma City to undergo surgery.